 How do I get a judgment?

 You can either appoint a solicitor to manage your claim, or you can use the Government's serivce Money Claim Online.
 Money Claim Online can be used for money claims up to £100,000.
-Please view our video for more information.
+Please view the 'Obtain judgment' page for more information.

 How do I enforce a judgment?

 As long as your judgment is for £600 or above, you can transfer it to the High Court for enforcement by The Sheriffs Office.
-Please view our video to find out more.
+Please visit our 'Judgment enforcement' page for more information.